Bioburden Testing and Sterility Testing

-Quarterly dose audits are performed according to ANSI/AAMI/ISO 11137 and are done as a check to ensure that the sterilization process is still producing adequately sterilized products.
+Verification dose and dose audits are performed according to ANSI/AAMI/ISO 11137.
+Dose audits are done as a check to ensure that the sterilization process is still producing adequately sterilized products.
 All sterility testing is conducted in an ISO Class 5 environment.

 The microbiology lab at Pacific BioLabs is experienced in preparing and testing a wide variety of devices, from small needles to large, complex devices.
 For large devices, Sample Item Portion (SIP) preparation may be necessary.
 This consists of cutting a device into pieces for testing, or selecting the most appropriate parts of a device for testing.